 Not only it was a wonderful and cool summer job, but we had some other benefits as well.
 As resort staff, we were allowed to join other local attraction for free (only for tips) and it was really cool!
 Great opportunity to explore Alaskan land even deeper!
 We took the raft tour, ziplining, we had a chance to try gold panning, we visited Alaskan Husky champions at Husky Homestead but the best experience of all these benefits was an amazing flight around the Mt.
 Denali.
 This was a truly unforgettable experience.

 *Little explanation why local businesses allow these activities for free to other employees – simply because there is nothing like the world of mouth – an excellent „advertising“.

 The location itself was a huge benefit for us.
 I can’t imagine a better location for northern lights!
 All you need to do is checking Aurora forecast time to time and when is the right moment – just step out of your house!
 Nothing is more beautiful than this amazing light show 🙂

-How much money did we make during Work and Travel on Alaska?
+How much money did we with this cool summer job in Alaska?

 If you are interested in final calculation here it is: After 11 weeks of work, it was roughly 4550 USD.
 Around 3000 USD was hourly wage and the rest of this amount were tips.
 This is the final amount after deduction of food and accommodation as well but don’t expect any special food there – it was most of the time pasta and cans of food.
 I would like to say that we were there for a very short time, some friends who stayed there for a whole season earned a lot more.

-What about other jobs at Black Diamond, Alaska?
+What about other summer jobs at Black Diamond, Alaska?

 It wasn’t only about covered wagons, there were also other positions: